Skip to contents

 Select points by priority

-In some scenarios, you may want to prioritize certain points based on a specific criterion, such as uncertainty, data quality, or recency.
+In some scenarios, you may want to prioritize certain points based on a specific criterion, such as uncertainty, data quality, or any other variable.
 The priority parameter allows you to pass a vector representing the priority of each point.
-Currently, this feature can be used with the grid and precision methods.
-You can use this argument to prioritize points based on any criteria, such as uncertainty, year of observation, or data quality.
+Currently, this feature can be used with the "grid" and "precision" methods.

 For example, in the sea turtle data downloaded from GBIF, there is a column named coordinateUncertaintyInMeters.
 We can use this to prioritize points with lower uncertainty within each grid cell (in the grid method) or when rounding coordinates (in the precision method).
 Keep in mind that bigger uncertainty values represent less priority so we have to reverse this values.